ivansoban/SomeSimpleHaskell/README.md

 This is a collection of short/simple programs and utilities written in Haskell.

+# Installation

+Most of these utilities are installed using the cabal build system.
+Any other requirements will be specified in the README of the utility in question.

 # TerminalTODO

 A simple command line TODO application.
 When install as directed, it will print TODO items